 Writer-in-residence at Historic Joy Kogawa House August 2015 to March 2016

-While in residence at Historic Joy Kogawa House, Tom Cho and Jacquie Wykes hosted Shut Up and Write sessions that continue at various locations around the City, including at Historic Joy Kogawa House on Wednesday evenings.
-To be notified about week-to-week status of Shut Up and Write sessions at Kogawa House, drop a note to email@example.com.
+After their residency at Historic Joy Kogawa House, Jackie Wykes and Tom Cho took up residence in Toronto.
+Their legacy of Shut Up and Write sessions continue at various locations around the City, including at Historic Joy Kogawa House on Wednesday evenings.
+To be notified about the week-to-week status of Shut Up and Write sessions at Kogawa House, drop a note to firstname.lastname@example.org.

 Farewell to Tom Cho and Jackie Wykes, who on April 6 moved on to a three-month residency in picturesque Blairmore, Alberta.
 They take up residence in the former studio of the photographer Thomas Gushul, in a competitive residency supporting both writers and visual artists through the Department of Fine Arts at the University of Lethbridge.